 Medication reminder: Students in middle school are allowed to self carry inhalers and epi-pens only.
-Please ensure we have the approprate paperwork on file for your student to self carry these medications if needed.
-All other medications must be kept in the nurse's office with the appropriate paperwork on file.
-Please reach out with any questions.
+Please ensure we have the approprate authorizations on file for your student to self carry these medications if needed.
+All other medications must be kept in the nurse's office with the authorizations on file.
+Medication Authorizations and Action Plans can be found here:

 All students must be up to date on vaccines or have a current, valid exemption form on file whether attending virtually or in person for the school year.
 Please visit here for a full list of Texas minimum vaccine requirements for school.
 Updated immunization records may be emailed to firstname.lastname@example.org.
 Exemption forms for immunizations can be requested here.
 If your student receives immunizations throughout the school year, please forward updated immunization records the nurse.